-First, it helps to understand some of the human characteristic that prevent people from effectively sharing knowledge so others can build on their ideas.
+First, it helps to understand human characteristic that prevent people from effectively sharing knowledge with others.
 It is almost impossible to grasp what others know, or deduce what they need to know from us.
 Sharing of information takes time.
-It helps to have initial sessions that are simply for the purpose of the group disseminating what they know with the others without the pressure to come up new ideas or commit to any new plan of action.
+It helps to have initial sessions that are simply for the purpose of describing what each person knows without the pressure to come up new ideas or commit to any new plan of action.

 Clearly defining why we know what we know is another hurdle that may be nearly impossible to overcome.
 People base knowledge on various underlying assumptions.
 So have the group take the time to provide sources for the information each one contributes.
 Personal opinions and experience are fine, but they must be identified as such.

 How often have you been in a group discussion in which one of two people spend most of the time talking?
 Skill in mediating a discussion enables a equitable contribution from various members.
 Take a timer and explain the time limits.
 After people have used up their allotted minutes, they must be silent and listen to others.
 This spreads the contribution made by various members and forces them to consider the importance of what they are actually saying.

 Next, realize that people fear loss of status if they share their knowledge and creativity.
 This is a legitimate concern and with no easy solution.
 A facilitator needs to refrain from making their own contributions while openly acknowledging the contribution of others.